 - 2 Tbsp chopped walnuts

 - 2 Tbsp ground flax

 - 1/2 tsp cinnamon

 - 1/2 tsp kosher salt

-- Toss apples with 2 Tbsp each brown sugar and coconut oil.
-Add them to an oiled cast iron skillet.
+- Toss apples with 2 Tbsp each brown sugar and oil.
+Add them to a greased/oiled cast iron skillet .

-- In a small bowl, mixed the oats, walnuts, flax, flour, cinnamon and salt.
-Then add the remaining brown sugar and coconut oil and mix until well-combined (it’s easiest to use your hands for this step!).
+- In a small bowl, mix the oats, walnuts, flax, flour, cinnamon and salt.
+Then add the remaining brown sugar and oil and mix until well-combined (it’s easiest to use your hands for this step!).
 You want a crumbly but moist mixture.

 - Spread the crumble mixture evenly over the top of the apples.
-Cover with foil.Bake for 45 minutes or until bubbly and browned on the top.
-Let rest for at least 10 minutes before serving.
+Cover with foil and bake for 45 minutes or until bubbly and browned on the top.
+Let rest for 10 minutes before serving.